-A survey of the social, cultural, and ideological influences that have defined graphic design and its expanding specializations in service, user-experience, and information design.
-The course will focus on the last century with an in-depth review of screen-based, digital technology and design of the last three decades.
-Students will take part in seminar discussion, critical writing, and group exercises.
+An overview of the social, cultural, and ideological influences that have defined graphic design and its expanding specializations in service, user-experience, and information design.
+The course will focus on the last century with an in-depth review of screen-based, digital technology and design of the last three decades and an emphasis on making connections between references and design practice.
+Students will take part in seminar discussion, critical writing, individual research, and group exercises.